A-Wattamwar/Meal_Planner_Recipe_Finder/README.md

 EDAMAM_APP_KEY = your_app_key_here
 ```

-4. In Xcode, add the Config.xcconfig file to your project configuration:
-   - Select your project in the Project Navigator
-   - Select your target and go to the "Build Settings" tab
-   - Set "Configuration File" to use your Config.xcconfig file

 > **Note**: Never commit your actual API keys to version control.
 The `Config.xcconfig` file is included in `.gitignore` to prevent accidental exposure of your credentials.

 ## Future Enhancements